Right-wing politics: Anti-communism

-By World War I, in most European monarchies the divine right of kings had become discredited and was replaced by liberal and nationalist movements.
-Most European monarchs became figureheads, or they yielded some power to elected governments.
+By World War I, in most European monarchies, the divine right of kings had become discredited and was replaced by liberal and nationalist movements.
+Most European monarchs became figureheads, or they yielded some of their power to elected governments.
 The most conservative European monarchy, the Russian Empire, was replaced by the communist Soviet Union.
-The Russian Revolution inspired a series of other communist revolutions across Europe in the years 1917–1923.
-Many of these, such as the German Revolution, were defeated by nationalist and monarchist military units.
-During this period, nationalism began to be considered right-wing, especially when it opposed the internationalism of the communists.
+The Russian Revolution inspired a series of other communist revolutions across Europe from 1917–1923.
+Many of these revolutions, such as the German Revolution, were crushed by nationalist and monarchist military units.
+During this period, nationalism was first considered right-wing, especially when it opposed the internationalism of the communists.

-The 1920s and 1930s saw the decline of traditional right-wing politics.
-The mantle of conservative anti-communism was taken up by the rising fascist movements on the one hand and by American-inspired liberal conservatives on the other.
-When communist groups and political parties began appearing around the world, their opponents were usually colonial authorities and the term right-wing came to be applied to colonialism.

 After World War II, communism became a global phenomenon and anti-communism became an integral part of the domestic and foreign policies of the United States and its NATO allies.
-Conservatism in the post-war era abandoned its monarchist and aristocratic roots, focusing instead on patriotism, religious values, and nationalism.
+Conservatism in the post-war era abandoned most of its monarchist and aristocratic roots, shifting its focus to patriotism, religious values, and nationalism.
 Throughout the Cold War, postcolonial governments in Asia, Africa, and Latin America turned to the United States for political and economic support.
 Communists were also enemies of capitalism, portraying Wall Street as the oppressor of the masses.
 The United States made anti-communism the top priority of its foreign policy, and many American conservatives sought to combat what they saw as communist influence at home.
-This led to the adoption of several domestic policies that are collectively known under the term McCarthyism.
-While both liberals and conservatives were anti-communist, the followers of Senator McCarthy were called right-wing and those on the right called liberals who favoured free speech, even for communists, leftist.
+This situation led to the adoption of several domestic policies that are collectively referred to as McCarthyism.
+While both liberals and conservatives were anti-communist, the followers of Senator McCarthy were called right-wing and those on the right called liberals who favoured free speech, even free speech for communists, leftist.